Assistant Professor (Electrical and Computer Engineering)

 United States Naval Academy, Electrical and Computer Engineering Department

-Review of applications will begin on October 26, 2020 and will continue until the position is filled.
+As of October 26, 2020 review of applications has begun and will continue until the position is filled

 ABOUT THE U.S. NAVAL ACADEMY: